neo-project/docs/tutorial/en-us/6-persistence/1-persistence.md

 # Persistence

 ## Serialization Model
-The native types in NEO platform are Integer, Decimal and String, UInt160 and UInt256.
+The native types in Neo platform are Integer, Decimal and String, UInt160 and UInt256.
 This model is used for both the persistence and the network layer.